Which side of the fence is mine?

 If you think there’s an error on your title plan, you can make an application to get it amended.

-You’ll have to write to the Land Registry to outline why you think there’s a mistake.
+You’ll have to write to the HM Land Registry to outline why you think there’s a mistake.
 It’s also incumbent on you to supply and supporting documents for evidence.

 Will home insurance cover fences for subsidence?

+Standard home insurance policies typically won’t cover damage to fences caused by subsidence.
 Check the terms of your policy first, but in most instances you’ll need to sign up for additional cover.